Photo: Jen Karetnick for Bob Vila

 Choosing the right size of grill with the right features at a price that stays under budget is crucial.
 Read on to learn more about the various sizes, options, and cooking features indoor grills offer.

-Outdoor grills create smoke in part because of the fuel they burn, but also because they burn drippings that create smoke and char.
+Outdoor grills create smoke because of the fuel they burn and because they burn drippings that create smoke and char.
 For an indoor-use rating, a grill can’t produce the smoke that outdoor gas, charcoal, or wood-burning grills create.
-Indoor grills use electricity, which does not create fumes.
+Smokeless indoor grills use electricity, which does not create fumes.

 Size and Cooking Surface

-Indoor grills are much smaller than outdoor grills, so the user can easily store them in a cabinet when not in use.
-Indoor grills range in size from 40 square inches to as much as 135 square inches, which is considerably smaller than the 400 to 500 square inches the average outdoor grill offers.
-Unlike gas and charcoal grills, electric grills are limited by the 1,800 watts a standard 120-volt outlet can supply, which is only enough to evenly heat a surface area of around 100 square inches.
+Smokeless indoor grills are much smaller than outdoor grills, so you can easily store them in a cabinet when not in use.
+Indoor grills range from 40 square inches to as much as 135 square inches, considerably smaller than the 400 to 500 square inches the average outdoor grill offers.
+Unlike gas and charcoal grills, electric smokeless grills are limited by the 1,800 watts a standard 120-volt outlet can supply, which is only enough to evenly heat a surface area of around 100 square inches.